 - Integrative or holistic therapy

-Sometimes a modality falls directly in one category or another, like Jungian psychoanalysis under #1, but these days, it’s more often the case that therapists draw from multiple modalities to customize their approach to each unique client.
+Sometimes a therapist uses a modality that falls directly in one category or another, but these days, it’s more often the case that therapists draw from multiple modalities to customize their approach to each unique client.
 They may also care more about the therapy process itself than the theories that guide it.
 This is called process-based care.

 - Cognitive behavioral therapy (CBT)